dsi-clinic/the-clinic/slurm.md

 2. Follow the instructions [here](https://code.visualstudio.com/docs/remote/ssh) to set up with the following modifications:
     - In "Connect to a remote host", try `Remote-SSH: Connect to Host...` and you should see `fe.ds` as an option.
 Select it.
 Otherwise, you can try typing in `fe.ds`.
     - The type of server is Linux.
+3. The (usually green) box at the bottom left of your VS Code window should now say `SSH: fe.ds` to signify you are using the SSH extension and connected to the host `fe.ds`.
+You click `File` then `Open Folder` and select your repository folder.
+The window will reload and the files of the repository will be visible if you go the Explorer tab on the top left of VS Code.
+You can open a terminal in the VS Code window by clicking `Terminal` in the top menu, then `New Terminal`.
+4. Close the window.
+Now if you open a new VS Code window and select from recent, the one called `REPOSITORY_NAME [SSH: fe.ds] will take you right to the login node of the cluster with your previous configuration.

-#### Connecting to a compute node in VS Code
+### Part II: Connect to a Compute Node with VS Code

-3. Now your VS code window is connected to the login node.
-If you'd like to connect to a compute node for an interactive session:
-    1. In a terminal or command prompt `ssh fe.ds`
+1. Open a terminal / command prompt.
+Do `ssh fe.ds`.
-    2. Request an interactive session with something like: `srun -p general --gres=gpu:1 --pty --mem 1000 -t 90:00 /bin/bash`.
+2. You should now be connected to the cluster in a login node, which is fine for small tasks and coding.
+To get access to a powerful compute node, you must request access through slurm.
+Request an interactive session with a command like: `srun -p general --gres=gpu:1 --pty --mem 1000 -t 90:00 /bin/bash`.
 Once you have been your request has been granted, your command prompt will change to something like `USERNAME@hostname` where hostname is probably like `g004`.
+3. Now your terminal is connected to a compute node.
+(NOTE: If you did this in a terminal in VS code, just that terminal will connect to a compute node.
+The rest of VS Code functionality will be run on the login node still.
+To connect VS code features like python debug and notebook editing to the compute node follow along).
-    3. Back in VS Code, open the command palette (cntr+shift+p / command+shift+p / View -> Command Palette...), search for `Remote-SSH: Connect to Host...`.
-Select it and type in as your host `hostname.ds` replacing the hostname with the hostname from step 3.2.
+4. Back in VS Code, open the command palette (cntr+shift+p / command+shift+p / View -> Command Palette...), search for `Remote-SSH: Connect to Host...`.
+Select it and type in as your host `HOSTNAME.ds` replacing the `HOSTNAME` with the hostname from above.
 4. Your VS Code should now be connected to the compute node.
-You'll have to open the repository folder (see below instructions for cloning).
+To verify the  You'll have to open the repository folder (see below instructions for cloning).
 But now you can take advantage of the computational power from the node and the nice features of VS Code (using notebooks, python debugging, etc.)

-## Step 4: Clone Repository

-Go to the repository github page, click the dropdown on the green button that says 'Code', select 'SSH' and copy the value. `git clone COPIED_VALUE` will clone the repo.

-## Step 5: Install conda for environment management
+## Step 6: Install Conda for Environment Management

-To install conda:
+1. Connect to cluster
+2. In a terminal on the cluster:

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh